panagiotamoraiti/kaggle-notebooks/README.md

 - Use of popular frameworks such as:

-    - Scikit-learn (sklearn)
+    - Scikit-learn
+    - Gradient Boosting Trees
     - FastAI
+    - Neural Networks
     - AutoGluon
-    - Gradient Boosting Trees
     - Ensemble techniques (hill climbing, stacking, etc.)